-Seven-Year BS/DDS Program
+Seven-Year Dental Program

 UDM offers a special academic program which enables highly qualified applicants to earn a Doctor of Dental Surgery degree in addition to the baccalaureate degree in seven calendar years, rather than in the traditional eight years.

-The selected students in the Seven-Year BS/DDS Program spend most of the first three years at the McNichols Campus doing pre-dental studies in the College of Engineering and Science.
+The selected students in the Seven-Year Dental Program spend most of the first three years at the McNichols Campus doing pre-dental studies in the College of Engineering and Science.
 The last four years are in the School of Dentistry.

 Only high school graduates of the months immediately preceding the beginning of undergraduate study at the University of Detroit Mercy are eligible for consideration as a Program participant.
 Transfer students or students who have already begun course work at UDM are ineligible.

 Once admitted, a Program participant must be enrolled as a full-time student in each regular semester, including course work at the University during the first two summers of the program.
 All necessary undergraduate course work must be completed at the McNichols campus within the three calendar years immediately prior to the beginning of the formal dental school phase of the Program.